xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 Alternatively, `git-buildpackage` (short `gbp`) also provides ways of building packages from our packaging codebase.
-And since we are using the `gbp dch` command (formerly `git-dhtool (also available asc`) from this utility suite anyway, the tool should be available already.
+And since we are using the `gbp dch` command (formerly `git-dch` tool from this utility suite anyway, the tool should be available already.

 `git-buildpackage` allows building the package from within the package repository and is currently avial